sandialabs/scot/docs/source/maintenance.rst

 .. image:: _static/images/admin_incoming_alerts.png

-Great, now enter in the connection details in the Alert Collectors page (seen above).
-Cick the 'Test' button to make sure SCOT can connect to your email server and retrieve alerts.
-If this doesn't pass, read the error message returned, which will tell you which part of the connection failed.
-If it works, click 'Save', congratulations, you can now recieve email alerts in SCOT.
+Great, now enter in the connection details in the Alert Collectors page (as seen above).
+Click the “Test” button to make sure SCOT can connect to your email server and retrieve alerts.
+If this doesn’t pass, the error message returned will tell you which part of the connection failed.
+If it does work, click “Save.”
+Congratulations, you can now receive email alerts in SCOT!

-You might not want to recieve alerts from anyone on the internet though, so you can adjust the list of permitted senders.
-By default anyone from any domain can send SCOT an email, but just remove '@*.*' and replace it with something like '@YOUR_COMPANY.GOV' to avoid getting email from unwanted places.
+You may not want to receive alerts from just anyone on the internet, however.
+If this is the case, you can specify a list of permitted senders.
+By default, anyone from any domain can send SCOT an email.
+To avoid getting email from unwanted places, just remove '@*.*‘ and replace it with something like '@YOUR_COMPANY.GOV‘.

 Parsing email based alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you can recieve email alerts in SCOT, you may want to define an alert parser.
-An alert parser tells SCOT how to interpret the alert, so that we can not only show it in a standard format, but also break the alert down into sub alerts.
-This allows SCOT to extract specific other types of data i.e. message_ids, Usernames, and other things that regular expressions can't easily match.
-If no parser is defined, don't worry, we'll show it to you in HTML or Text, whichever the email was sent as.
+Now that you can receive email alerts in SCOT, you may want to define an alert parser.
+An alert parser tells SCOT how to interpret the alert so that it can be seen in a standard format and also broken down into sub alerts.
+This allows SCOT to extract other types of specific data i.e., message_ids, usernames, and other items that regular expressions can’t easily match.
+If no parser is defined, don’t worry, we’ll show it to you in HTML or Text, whichever form in which the email was sent.
 See Advanced Alert Parsing for more details.

 Updating GeoIP files
 ^^^^^^^^^^^^^^^^^^^^

 The location and ownership of an IP address is determined using offline MaxMind databases.
-Every so often, you've got to update these databases so your location information isn't stale.
+Periodically, these databases need to be updated, so your location information isn't stale.
 You can get a new copy of the location databases free `here <https://www.maxmind.com/en/geolocation_landing>`.
 Go ahead and upload those new files into SCOT using the GeoIP update form pictured below.

 GEO IP FORM UPLOAD HERE

-Additionally, SCOT can use an optional paid database from MaxMind that determines the organization that an IP Address belongs to.
+Additionally, SCOT can use an optional paid database from MaxMind that determines the organization to which an IP Address belongs.
 If you have a MaxMind Organization Database subscription, you can upload the organization database here as well.

-We reccomend you update once a month.
-Eventually, we will automate this process, but for now its manual.
+We recommend you update once a month.
+Eventually, this process will be automated, but for now it must be done manually.

 Upgrading SCOT
 ^^^^^^^^^^^^^^

-Currently to upgrade SCOT, you will have to use the terminal.
-Follow the instructions for how you origionally installed SCOT.
+Currently, to upgrade SCOT you will have to use the terminal.
+Follow the instructions for how SCOT was * :ref:`origionally installed <upgrade>`.

-Docker
-######
-* docker pull sandia/scot
-* restart your docker container

-Source
-######

-* Grab a latest copy of the source
-* Make sure you have internet access & any proxies are set
-* **bash install_scot3**